 This is also where your find the post office, and most of the facilities including the Dunsborough visitor centre, banks, ATMs, and the amazing boutique shops of Dunsborough.

-The Dunsborough foreshore and beach stretches from Dunsborough Town towards Quindalup in the east and beyond (towards Busselton).
+The Dunsborough foreshore and beach stretches from Dunsborough Town towards Quindalup in the east and beyond, towards Busselton.
+The foreshore on Geographe Bay is worth the drive.

 The foreshore itself is excellently done with benches, picnic tables, barbecues, and grassed seating areas beneath the peppermint trees.